TrevinoParker7/GRC-Analyst-Project/README.md

 ## Conclusion

-After investigating Oscorp's security posture, I analysed the findings and overlayed them with the NIST CSF 2.0.
+After investigating Cypronetics's security posture, I analysed the findings and overlayed them with the NIST CSF 2.0.
 I utilized relevant security frameworks like MITRE ATT@CK, NIST 800-53, OWASP and others to compile a comprehensive roadmap towards a secure security infrastructure.